 But in 1889, the Lancashire Watch Company was established in the town of Prescot.
 It was one of the first English factories to combine every aspect of the manufacturing of a watch under one roof, after most individual workshops in the town had been forced to close.

 The company produced a massive range of watches, from high-quality gold-cased ladies’ watches, to cheaper metal pocket watches.
 Unfortunately, the range of movements they produced was too varied to be cost effective, and the company closed in 1911.
 During its 21 years, an estimated 400,000 watches were produced there.

 If there’s one thing to be learned from the Lancashire Watch Company, it’s that the most important thing for a watchmaker is to be able to cover everything yourself.

 Ian Walsh has been a qualified watchmaker for over 30 years.
 He began studying horology as an apprentice at the age of 13, eventually training at the iconic Manchester School of Horology to receive a British Horological Institute qualification.
 After eight years of working at TAG Heuer, Ian established himself as a name in the watch industry, setting up a repair and service business before founding IWI Watches in 2006.

-In 2016, Ian established a daughter company: Watches of Lancashire; to focus on the pre- owned modern and vintage watch market.
-Watches of Lancashire has a range of pre-owned luxury timepieces for sale online, or via jewellers in the North West.
+In 2016, Ian established Watches of Lancashire; to focus on the vintage watch market.
+Watches of Lancashire has a range of vintage luxury timepieces for sale online, or via jewellers in the North West and also exhibit at events nationally.
 Ian uses his decades of experience to ensure that each watch up for sale is properly serviced and kept to the highest possible standard.